MicrosoftDocs/CommunityToolkit/docs/maui/converters/multi-math-expression-converter.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

-The `MultiMathExpressionConverter` is a converter for multiple math expressions.
+The `MultiMathExpressionConverter` is a converter that allows users to perform various math operations with multiple values through using a `MultiBinding`.

 The `Convert` calculates the incoming expression string with multiple variables and returns a `double` result.